molecanth/molecanth.github.io/Submodule/QC_sample_clustering.md

 Bioconductor software packages often define and use a custom class within R for storing data (input data, intermediate data and also results).
 These custom data structures are similar to `lists` in that they can contain multiple different data types/structures within them.
 But, unlike lists they have pre-specified `data slots`, which hold specific types/classes of data.
 The data stored in these pre-specified slots can be accessed by using specific package-defined functions.

 Let's start by creating the `DESeqDataSet` object and then we can talk a bit more about what is stored inside it.
 To create the object we will need the **count matrix** and the **metadata** table as input.
 We will also need to specify a **design formula**.
 The design formula specifies the column(s) in the metadata table and how they should be used in the analysis.
 For our dataset we have three columns we are interested in `~Ape`, `~Catarrhine`, and `~Haplorhini`.
-Each column has two factor levels, which tells DESeq2 that for each gene we want to evaluate gene expression change with respect to those different levels.We'll specify a model for each of our three tests, starting with `~Ape`.
+Each column has two factor levels `Y` or `N`, which tells DESeq2 that for each gene we want to evaluate gene expression change with respect to those different levels.
+We'll specify a model for each of our three tests, starting with `~Ape`.

 ```r
 ## Create DESeq2Dataset object